fizzo999/bus-mall/README.md

 # bus-mall
 lab11 Codefellows 201 create a digital product test to evaluate consumer preferences

+## update 01/28/2021
+morning study of CSS transitions - I try it on the images the user can click.
+I notice the delay of the transition hangs up the image reload and I decide to take it off again.
+Instead I apply a gentle background-color transition to all the buttons - on the hover state and that works and looks nice.

 ## update 01/27/2021
 another great day !!!
 I implemented the local storage.
 After struggling with it for a bit here and there.
 I went back to the simple solution of changing the constructor function (4variables instead of 2), and setting 0, 0, infront of all 20 images.
 What I learned was running the JSON parsed string array back throught the constructor function required to be dataFromStorageAraay[i].timesClicked,..... for all 4 variables as parameters to feed into the function.